-The same reasoning stands for a brochure, or a PowerPoint presentation, or a sales video on a website.
-If the architecture, presentation, or design fall short, then the content must pull twice (or more) of its weight--if the reader can get past the poor ethos being communicated and even bothers to read the content in the first place.
+The same reasoning stands for a brochure, PowerPoint presentation, or sales video on your website.
+If the look, feel, or functionality fall short, then the content must pull twice (or more) of its weight—assuming that the reader can get past the poor ethos being communicated and even bothers to read the content in the first place.

-Let's assume for the rest of this article that your piece, website, or other communication medium is attractively designed and smartly architected.
-The scale, then, is already tipping toward "YES," whether I, as reader, recognize it or not.
+Let's assume that your piece, website, or other communication medium is attractively designed and smartly architected.
+The scale, then, is already tilting toward YES, whether I, as reader, recognize that tilt or not.

-I then move into the content, scanning headlines, looking for clues about where to begin.
-If I can read your piece in its entirety, without running into stumbling blocks, without being puzzled by unanswered questions, without being left with unaddressed objections, then the scale tips dramatically to "YES."
+I, as reader, then move into the content, scanning headlines, looking for clues about where to begin.
+If I can read your piece in its entirety, without running into stumbling blocks, without being puzzled by unanswered questions, without being left with unaddressed objections, then the scale leans dramatically toward YES.

-If, while reading, the content satisfactorily answers my questions, and helps to overcome my objections, then it successfully builds in me a sense of trust, giving me an increasing sense of confidence in your company, product, or service.
+If, while reading, the content satisfactorily answers my questions, and helps to overcome my objections, then it successfully gives me a sense of trust, an increasing sense of confidence in your company, product, or service.

 Your content, then, builds that connection Miner and Miner talked about.
-It keeps me from moving towards "NO," and pushes me closer and closer to "YES."
+It keeps me from moving towards NO, and slides me closer and closer to YES.

 I WANT to say yes.
 That's why I'm reading.

-Actually, in a few, rare, instances, I've even said "YES" despite wanting to say "NO" because I felt I had no other option.
+Actually, in a few, rare instances, I've even said YES despite wanting to say NO because I felt I had no other option.
 That's never a good way to do business though, because then I'm resentful and disloyal, sitting on the edge of my seat waiting for the next better thing to come along.
-(My Internet provider comes to mind here; they're the only game in town--so far.
-I have no choice but to say "YES," but that doesn't mean I'm happy about it.)